cloudfoundry-attic/bosh-load-tests-workspace/README.md

 To update dependencies:

 ```
-./update_deps
+./update-deps
 ```

-It will pull latest master and records dependencies git sha in deps.txt.
+It will pull latest master in the submodule.